ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 - "OTN is always here to help with any step of the process"
 ---

-Data Managers receive data from a researcher and then begin a several-step process of QA/QC and matching of data.
+Data Managers receive data from a researcher and then begin the process of QA/QC and data matching:

-1. Records are received, and immediately a GitLab Issue is created.
+1. Records are received and a GitLab Issue is created.
-1. Data are QA/QC'd using the OTN Nodebook tools (covered in detail later in the curriculum), and all progress is tracked in GitLab.
+1. Data are QA/QC'd using the OTN Nodebooks, and all progress is tracked in GitLab.
 Feedback between Data Manager and researchers happens at this stage, until data is clean and all GitLab tasks are completed.
-1. The successful processing of records can be evaluated by checking the database tables using DBeaver, and SQL queries.
+1. Successful processing can be checked by using DBeaver to query and explore the database.

 <pre class="mermaid">
 flowchart LR